alizarabinovitz/headintheclouds/README.md

 # **Head in the Sky**

 A project for data visualization.
 By Laurena Huh and Aliza Rabinovitz.
+HackMIT 2022.

 ## Data Insights from the description